 Should I Enroll in Part D if I’m Still Working?

 Part D is the part of Medicare that provides coverage for prescription drugs.
 If your employer’s health plan offers coverage for prescription drugs, Part D may not be necessary for you.
 To avoid late enrollment penalties, talk to your benefits administrator to confirm your employer coverage is considered creditable under Medicare.

 Should I Enroll in Medicare Advantage if I’m Still Working?

 Medicare Advantage is a bundle of Medicare products that includes Part A, Part B, and Part D benefits.
 If you continue working and enroll in Medicare Advantage, remember that it will replace your employer’s coverage.

 Difference Between Active Employment vs. Retiree Benefits

 There are different benefits beneficiaries can receive whether they’re actively working or deciding to retire.
 The main benefit that significantly impacts your healthcare plans is the enrollment period technicalities associated with both.

-If you or your spouse are actively working, your employer coverage does not come from retiree benefits or COBRA.
+If you or your spouse actively work, your employer coverage does not come from retiree benefits or COBRA.
 You’re exempt from late enrollment and are assigned a Special Enrollment Period.

 If you’re retired and enjoying employer benefits, that does not count as being actively employed.
 You’ll need to pay late enrollment penalties when you delay enrollment in Medicare.